 Francisco de la Pisa Pajares (1823-1899)

-Francisco de Pisa was appointed Rector of University of Madrid in February 1875, but resigned in March of the same year.
-Although he adduced medical reasons, it is difficult not to perceive in this resignation some political disagreement derived from the ‘second university question’.
-A second term in office as a Rector came from 1881 to 1884.
-A third period took place between the end of 1885 and 1890 and was marked by interruptions due to a poor health.
-His last rectory term lasts from April 1894 to April 1895 to finish with a new resignation.
+Francisco de Pisa was appointed Rector of the University of Madrid in February 1875, but resigned in March of the same year.
+Although he claimed it was for medical reasons, it is difficult not to infer some political disagreement as a result of the Ssecond University Question.
+A second term in office as Rector came from 1881 to 1884.
+He held the position for a third time between the end of 1885 and 1890 but this was marked by interruptions due to poor health.
+His last term as Rector ran from April 1894 to April 1895, when he resigned once more.

-His academic activity was supplemented with his membership to the ‘Academic of History’ and ‘Madrilenian of Jurisprudence and Legislation’, as well as his work as member of the Parliament and the Senate in several terms.
+His academic activity was supplemented with his membership to the Academy of History and Matritense of Jurisprudence and Legislation, as well as his work as a Member of Parliament and the Senate across several terms.